therealpaulhebert/brdsa.github.io/src/lib/posts/recipes/cajun-ninja-dirty-rice.md

 Scaled up from the Cajun Ninja "Dirty Rice" Video

-Feeds about 50 people, ~1 cup servings
-$50 total for ingredients in June 2025
-I use a 17.75"L x 11"W x 9"H Magnalite pot with lid and everything fits.
+Feeds about 50 people, ~1 cup servings. $50 total for ingredients in June 2025 I use a 17.75"L x 11"W x 9"H Magnalite pot with lid and everything fits.

 3.5 hours cooking, 0.5 hour prep to chop everything